 Unless we list an open boat scheduled dive to >200 feet, dives to this depth range are by invitation only.

-COVID-19: In order to join a charter, passengers will need to complete a waiver and complete a self-assessment form confirming eligibility and agreement to follow the safety management plan (SMP).
-When booking, the requirements will be discussed and if you are eligible, you will be able to complete the booking.
+COVID-19: In order to join a charter, passengers will need to meet the requirements of and comply with the safety management plan (SMP).
 We reserve the right to deny any and all passengers from boarding the vessel if there is a concern related to coronavirus or compliance with the SMP.

 For individual bookings, you must reserve your spot with a credit card, although the card will not be charged and you may pay however you prefer on the day of the charter.
 Booking the entire boat requires full pre-payment in advance.
 Please contact Heather Knowles at 617-480-5261 for questions or to make a reservation.
 We accept MasterCard, Visa, Discover or American Express.
 We accept PayPal in specific circumstances.
 Returned checks are subject to a $40 fee per check.